Complete Guide to Implementing OpenTelemetry in Go Applications

 git clone -b without-instrumentation https://github.com/SigNoz/sample-golang-app.git

-Dependencies related to OpenTelemetry exporter and SDK have to be installed first.
+Dependencies for the OpenTelemetry exporter and SDK must be installed first.
 Note that we are assuming you are using gin request router.
 If you are using other request routers, check out the corresponding package.

 go get go.opentelemetry.io/otel \